 Priceless.
 Inspiring.
 Life changing.
 Everybody went home and found that extra bit of practice time needed to create a superb performance.

-I’ll be back soon with more posts reporting on our ten week residency, and a few eye candy blogs are on the way about the amazing Tết Lunar New Year!
+I’ll be back soon with more posts reporting on our eleven week residency, and a few eye candy blogs are on the way about the amazing Tết Lunar New Year!

 Best, best, best,